ControlSystemStudio/phoebus/core/framework/doc/index.rst

 case 1.

-Without the use of Adapters and Selection service, each potential menu contribution has to me manually included/excluded.
+Without the use of Adapters and Selection service, each potential menu contribution has to be manually included/excluded.

 .. code:: java